JanWoyzi/Sporesize-Measurement/README.md

 This repository has not undergone code review only by the corresponding author.
 This notice will be removed once the repository has undergone proper review.

 ## Acknowledgements
+OS received support from the Russian Foundation for Basic Research (project 18-04-01232 А) and the state task of BIN RAS ‘Biodiversity, ecology, structural and functional features of fungi and fungus-like protists’ (АААА-А19-119020890079-6).
 Funding for this study was provided in the frame of a PhD position for JW within the Research Training Group RESPONSE (RTG 2010), supported by the Deutsche Forschungsgemeinschaft (DFG).